 During fiscal 2014, we plan to construct and open approximately 35 to 40 new stores, renovate certain existing stores, continue to expand our home offices in Philadelphia, Pennsylvania, upgrade our systems, increase our investments in direct-to-consumer marketing and purchase inventory for our Retail and Wholesale segments at levels appropriate to maintain our planned sales growth.
 We believe that our web marketing, social media, merchandise expansion, website and mobile initiatives are a significant contributor to our Retail segment sales growth.
 During fiscal 2014, we plan to continue to increase our investment in these initiatives for all brands.
-Our capital expenditures for fiscal 2014 are planned to be approximately \$190 to \$210 million.
+Our capital expenditures for fiscal 2014 are planned to be approximately \$190 to \$210 million, all of which are expected to be financed by cash flow from operating activities.
 We believe that our new store, direct-to-consumer and inventory investments have the potential to generate positive cash flow within a year.
 We believe the expansion of our home office is necessary to adequately support our growth.
 We may also enter into one or more acquisitions or transactions related to the expansion of our brand offerings.

-As of and during the three months ended April 30, 2013, there were no borrowings under our line of credit facility (the "Line") with Wells Fargo Bank, National Association and we were in compliance with all covenants under the Line.
-Outstanding letters of credit and stand-by letters of credit under the Line totaled approximately \$70.0 million as of April 30, 2013.
-The available credit under the Line was \$105.0 million as of April 30, 2013.
+As of and during the six months ended July 31, 2013, there were no borrowings under our line of credit facility (the "Line") with Wells Fargo Bank, National Association and we were in compliance with all covenants under the Line.
+Outstanding letters of credit and stand-by letters of credit under the Line totaled approximately \$71.3 million as of July 31, 2013.
+The available credit under the Line was \$103.7 million as of July 31, 2013.
 We expect the Line to satisfy our credit needs through at least the remainder of fiscal 2014.